AxeThrowingPlaces

 Beyond Atlanta Proper: The Metro Scene

 Atlanta's axe throwing market extends well beyond the city limits.
-The northern suburbs have several strong options:
+The northern and outer suburbs have multiple strong options:

-Eight Arms Axe Throwing -- Lawrenceville: A mobile axe throwing operation that brings the experience to you.
-Perfect for private parties, community events, and corporate outings where you want the venue to come to your location.
+Eight Arms Axe Throwing -- Lawrenceville (Mobile): A mobile axe throwing operation that brings the experience to your venue.
+Perfect for private parties, community events, and corporate outings where you want axe to come to your location rather than the other way around.
 5.0 stars.
 Learn more about mobile options in our mobile axe throwing guide.

-The metro area's combined axe throwing footprint covers a massive geographic spread -- from Sandy Springs in the north to downtown, from the Westside to Buford in the northeast.
+The metro area's combined axe throwing footprint covers a massive geographic spread -- from Newnan in the south to Acworth in the north, from Marietta in the west to Buford in the northeast.
 No matter where you are in metro Atlanta, there is a highly rated venue within reasonable driving distance.
+The geographic decision matters more than the venue selection in this market -- pick the closest 5.0-rated option to where attendees cluster.

 Top Venues in Atlanta